 The right slopes for me?

-Excellent: There is plenty to do across the 21 blue runs and 14 reds offered in the resort.
+Excellent: Intermediate skiers will find plenty to do across the 17 blue and 12 red runs offered in the resort.
 If you fancy a challenge, you can try your hand at the ski and boarder cross, speed tests, or slalom courses that are spread throughout the resort.

 Good: There is lots on offer for the more advanced skier or snowboarder with a dedicated expert area and an advanced snowpark.
 Or sneak off piste with a guide through the tranquil tree lined powder.